mattcone/markdown-guide/_tools/notenik.md

 ---

-Notenik is a free and open-source Mac app for taking and organizing Notes using Markdown.
+Notenik is a free and open-source Mac app for taking and organizing notes using Markdown.
 It can be downloaded from the [Mac App Store](https://apps.apple.com/us/app/notenik/id1465997984).

 Notenik has a few distinguishing features in the increasingly crowded field of note-taking apps: